-- 23. In an emergency or in circumstances of immediate danger on campus victims or observers should call: - a) Police or emergency services (24 hours): 000; and then - b) Campus Security (XX hours): Number - 24.
+- 23. In an emergency or in circumstances of immediate danger on campus victims or observers should call: - a) Police or emergency services (24 hours): 000; and then - b) Campus Coordinator (during the office hours): 02 9261 1078 (Sydney campus) or 07 3667 9512 (Brisbane campus) - c) Alternatively, you may email any incident report to: studentservices@aiihe.edu.au (if you are a student), or hr@aiihe.edu.au (if you are a staff member or other stakeholders). - 24.
 Sexual assault is a very serious matter.
-Where there is an incident of sexual assault, the Institute will: - a) take immediate steps to provide appropriate support to the victim, including the engagement of external sexual assault services where the victim provides consent; - b) encourage but not require victims to make a report to the Police; - c) ensure that the CEO is informed and implement the processes set out in the Critical Incident Policy. - 25.
+Where there is an incident of sexual assault, the Institute will:

+- a) take immediate steps to provide appropriate support to the victim, including the engagement of external sexual assault services where the victim provides consent; - b) encourage but not require victims to make a report to the Police; - c) ensure that the CEO is informed and implement the processes set out in the Critical Incident Policy. - 25.
+Sexual assault is a criminal offense in Australia, and any form of sexual harassment is against the law and may lead to a criminal act.
+AIIHE always encourages the principle of "if you see something, say something" regarding such issues.
+It is important for victims or witnesses of a criminal act to report it to law enforcement agencies.
+If you need urgent support and guidance while you are on the AIIHE premises or are unsure about what to do, immediately talk to an AIIHE staff member.
+You can talk to any AIIHE staff member, and they will refer you to the appropriate person to discuss any matter of sexual assault and/or harassment. - 26.
 Where a victim chooses to make a report to the Police while the Institute is investigating the incident of sexual misconduct, the Institute will suspend its investigation.
-Any action taken by the Institute to support victims or make adjustments to its own environment or procedures as a result of any serious incidents will occur independently of any Police criminal investigation.
+Any action taken by the Institute to support victims or make adjustments to its own environment or procedures as a result of any serious incidents will occur independently of any Police criminal investigation. - 27.
+External support: